unioslo/certsign/README.rst

 certsign
 ========

-A tiny ACME_ Python 2 &amp; 3 client library with minimal dependencies.
+A tiny ACME_ Python 2 & 3 client library with minimal dependencies.
 ACME is a protocol for domain certificate verification and signing initiated by `Let's Encrypt`_.
 This package is meant to be used as a library and also comes with command line scripts.